Skip to main content

 Scout on Opinions/ So?

 Sometimes, you let people define every part of yourself, and sometimes, you look back and realize that they also have no idea who they are.
 You can look into their eyes from across a room and feel like they’re the most powerful and all-knowing beings, but those gazes are far shallower than they seem.
 It’s apparent when they speak, but from a distance, their eyes will be on an undeserving pedestal with their soul.
-I made a list to make sure that no one’s opinion would sit above my own.
-If the answer is no to any questions, then they must be taken with a grain of salt.
+Like everyone else, they are blind to their flaws and the flaws of those they care for.

 Comments